Home Web Development Flask Framework Cookbook - Second Edition

 app.run()

-Now, Flask needs to be installed; this can be done simply via pip:
+Now, Flask needs to be installed; this can be done via pip or pip3.
+You may have to use sudo on a Unix-based machine if you run into access issues:

 * Running on http://127.0.0.1:5000/

-Never save your application file as flask.py; if you do so, it will conflict with Flask itself while importing.
+Never save your application file as flask.py; if you do, it will conflict with Flask itself while importing.

-Flask can be installed using pip or easy_install globally, but we should always prefer to set up our application environment using virtualenv.
-This prevents the global Python installation from getting affected by our custom installation by creating a separate environment for our application.
-This separate environment is helpful because you can have multiple versions of the same library being used for multiple applications, or some packages might have different versions of the same libraries as dependencies. virtualenv manages this in separate environments and does not let a wrong version of any library affect any application.
+Flask can be simply installed using pip/pip3 or easy_install globally, but it's preferable to set up an application environment using virtualenv.
+This prevents the global Python installation from being affected by a custom installation, as it creates a separate environment for the application.
+This separate environment is helpful as it allows you to have multiple versions of the same library used for multiple applications; some packages might also have different versions of the same libraries as dependencies. virtualenv manages this in separate environments and does not let the incorrect version of any library affect any application.
+In this recipe, we will learn about how to create and manage these environments.

 How to do it...

-We will first install virtualenv using pip and then create a new environment with the name my_flask_env inside the folder in which we ran the first command.
-This will create a new folder with the same name:
+First, install virtualenv using pip3 and then create a new environment with the name my_flask_env inside the folder in which we ran the first command.
+This will create a new folder with the same name, as follows:

 $ virtualenv my_flask_env